Siyad-Adan/Wikipedia-API-Revision-Compare-Gather-Store/README.md

 # Wikipedia-API-Revision-Compare-Gather-Store
 Summary:

 Script to gather 25 revisions of  a list of wikipedia page urls (or just one) entered into List_of_https.txt file (csv format) and compare each revision sequentially.
-Information is saved seperately into a txt file for each respective url
+Information is saved seperately into a csv file organized by each url

 BEFORE USING: